cjbreaux/gazat/README.md

 ### Description

 This project is a site clone of [ZAGAT](https://www.zagat.com/) using the Angular framework.
 The site will use dynamic routing to display city specific information to the user.
-Additionally, this information will be gathered from a remote database.
+Additionally, this information will be gathered from a remote database (planned feature).